Rub21/osm-progress-visualization-gif/README.md

 # Create GIF Animation

-- Procesamos los archivos .png
+- Process the directory of png files

 `mogrify -format gif *.png`

-- Creamos el Gif
+- Create the gif

 `gifsicle --loop=0 --colors=255 *.gif > dc.gif`

-- Ponemos un pause al final de 5 segundos
+- Add a 5 second pause to the end of the gif

-el siguiente comando no trabaja en sistema de 64bits, trabaja en uns sistema de 32bits.
+- *Note:* the following command only works on 32bit systems

 `gifsicle dc.gif  -d500 "#-1"`

-- Cambiamos de tamano
+- Resize the gif

 `gifsicle dc.gif --colors=255 | gifsicle --unoptimize | gifsicle  --resize-fit-width 500 -O2 > dc-half.gif`

-- Si en caso de que se quiere extraer otros frames  como gif.
+- Run the following to extract jpeg files from the gif for each frame

- `gifsicle --colors=255 --unoptimize --explode dc.gif` to explode the gif into a gif per frames
+`gifsicle --colors=255 --unoptimize --explode dc.gif`